jonathansimon/FlickrFeed/README.md

 From an architectural perspective, the root of the app is the custom <a href="https://github.com/jonathansimon/FlickrFeed/blob/master/app/src/main/java/com/jonathansimon/flickrfeed/FlickrFeedApplication.java">FlickrFeedApplication</a>.
 This instantiates the database and kicks off the feed timer thread to update the feed every minute.

-Then there are three main managers:
+Then there are four main managers:
  * <a href="https://github.com/jonathansimon/FlickrFeed/blob/master/app/src/main/java/com/jonathansimon/flickrfeed/api/ApiClient.java"> APIClient</a>: Encapsulates all of the logic to make the API calls
  * <a href="https://github.com/jonathansimon/FlickrFeed/blob/master/app/src/main/java/com/jonathansimon/flickrfeed/data/DataPersistenceManager.java">DataPersistenceManager</a>: Encapsulates the sqlite DB, and all access to it including inserts, updates, and queries (i.e. get favorite/all flickr feed items, check for duplicates, etc).
  * <a href="https://github.com/jonathansimon/FlickrFeed/blob/master/app/src/main/java/com/jonathansimon/flickrfeed/messaging/BusManager.java">BusManager</a>: This encapsulates the Otto bus, as the central location to access, post to the bus, and register/unregister from the bus.
+ * <a href="https://github.com/jonathansimon/FlickrFeed/blob/master/app/src/main/java/com/jonathansimon/flickrfeed/FeedManager.java">FeedManager</a>: This encapsulates the business logic around the feed.
+In the case of this app, the feed manager has the background thread to check the feed every minute, and add the feed items to the data store.
+This is also where the duplicate check is handled.

 There are two screens:
  * The <a href="https://github.com/jonathansimon/FlickrFeed/blob/master/app/src/main/java/com/jonathansimon/flickrfeed/FlickrPhotoListActivity.java">FlickrPhotoListActivity</a>: This is the main list screen.
 It handles both the 'all flicker feed' items list, and the 'favorites' list.